Making an offer for a home or property in Scotland

 Arrange property searches, however this is usually conducted by your solicitor

-You can do searches after submitting a formal offer, thus avoid paying any search fees.
+You can do searches after submitting a formal offer, thus avoiding paying any search fees.
 However, this will make your offer less appealing to the vendor, particularly if there are other buyers interested.
 Ask your conveyancer for his or her advice before making a decision.

 Submit a 'note of interest'

 If you're satisfied of everything you've seen thus far, it's now the right time to notice your interest.
 A note of interest doesn't tie you into buying the property.
 It's simply a letter to the seller's solicitor saying that you want to be maintained so far with any developments associated with the property, like the setting of a 'closing date' (the deadline for sending formal offers).
 This letter are going to be submitted by your conveyancer.
 At now the seller's lawyer might disclose how many other notes of interest the property has received.
+You can use a local solicitor such as Nicolson Obrien Solicitors.

 Confirm your affordability and finances